brooklynrail/brooklynrail-platform/content/events/2021/06/a-conversation-on-jennifer-bartlett.md

 deck: Featuring Phong H. Bui, Klaus Ottmann, and Raphael Rubinstein moderated by Eleanor Heartney
-summary: "Phong H. Bui, Klaus Ottmann, and Raphael Rubinstein join Eleanor Heartney for conversation on artist Jennifer Bartlett.
+summary: "Phong H. Bui, Klaus Ottmann, and Raphael Rubinstein join Eleanor Heartney for a conversation on artist Jennifer Bartlett.
 We conclude with a poetry reading. "
 people:
   - person: phong-h-bui